its-ashu-otf/Ultimate-PowerShell/README.md

 After running the script, you'll have two options for installing a font patched to support icons in PowerShell:

 ### 1) You will find a downloaded `cove.zip` file in the folder you executed the script from.
-Follow these steps to install the patched `Caskaydia Cove` nerd font family:
+Follow these steps to install the patched `Caskadia Mono` nerd font family:

 1. Extract the `cove.zip` file.
 2. Locate and install the nerd fonts.